 The Silver Eagle is the only silver bullion coin the world with its weight, content, and purity guaranteed by the U.S. government.
 This alone makes the coins preferable to privately minted “rounds,” and is clearly worth the minimal premium associated with Silver Eagles.
 New, uncirculated Eagles typically sell for between $1.80 and $2.50 over the spot price of silver, while “used” Eagles may trade for as little as $1 above spot.

-What makes the Eagle so unique is that it is instantly recognizable.
+What makes the Silver Eagle so unique is that it is instantly recognizable.
 In a future barter situation, Eagles will almost definitely receive a premium over the coins issued by foreign governments and rounds struck by private minters.
 The coins’ limited quantity also grants them some numismatic value that tends to appreciate with age.
 For instance, 1986 Silver Eagles currently fetch a $7-above-spot premium and even Eagles from as late as 2001 can trade for as much as $5 or $6 over spot.
 Get Silver Eagles for less at Money Metals Exchange, one of the top bullion dealers online.

 Much like the Silver American Eagle, the Silver Canadian Maple Leaf is a government-issued, legal-tender coin.
 Although it lacks the caché of the Eagle in the U.S. or abroad (anywhere but Canada, of course), the Silver Maple Leaf remains one of the world’s most recognizable silver coins, and is also one of the most aesthetically appealing.
 Maple Leafs are magnificently designed, and a genuine, beautiful sight to behold.
 They’re also the purest of government-issued silver coins, at .9999 fine silver (most others are just .999).

 New, uncirculated Maple Leafs tend to sell for around $1.80 and $2.50 over spot, just like American Eagles, but Maple Leafs tend to gain numismatic value more quickly.
 For instance, 2008 Silver Maple Leafs are already selling for around $3 over spot.
 Some issues have very low mintage numbers, too.
 The 1988 Silver Maple Leaf—the first year the coin was produced—had a mintage of more than 1.1 million units, while the 1992 issue had a mintage of just 343,800.
 Affordable Silver Maple leafs at Money Metals Exchange can be found here.